Denmark in the Eurovision Song Contest 2023: Background

-The Danish national broadcaster, DR, broadcasts the event within Denmark and organises the selection process for the nation's entry.
-DR confirmed their intention to participate at the 2023 Eurovision Song Contest on 26 August 2022.
-Denmark has selected all of their Eurovision entries thus far through the national final Dansk Melodi Grand Prix.
-The broadcaster further announced that Dansk Melodi Grand Prix 2023 would be organised in order to select Denmark's entry for the 2023 contest.
+As part of its duties as participating broadcaster, DR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intention to participate in the 2023 contest on 26 August 2022.
+DR has selected all of its Eurovision entries thus far through the national final Dansk Melodi Grand Prix.
+The broadcaster further announced that Dansk Melodi Grand Prix 2023 would be organised in order to select its entry for the 2023 contest.